-Riders will notice these new signs first at the 10 new East Link stations in 2023, and at the other 19 existing stations by the end of 2023.
+Riders will notice these new signs first at the 10 new East Link stations, and at the other 19 existing stations when they open.

 We know that it is frustrating to lose the predictions our stations have been providing for the past few years, but we are really excited about the improved information system rolling out next year.